 Permanency Conference or Family Group Conference

-Generally, after the full adversary hearing and before the status hearing, CPS will hold a permanency conference or a family group conference.
+Generally, after the full adversary hearing and before the status hearing, CPS will hold a permanency or family group conference.

 The purpose of these meetings is to discuss: